mel-que/mel-que/README.md

 I am Melinda!
 I am looking for full-time GIS and Remote Sensing-related positions.

-I am currently working on using Landsat to monitor patterns of vegetation health for wetlands.
+🔭 I am currently working on using Landsat to monitor patterns of vegetation health for wetlands.

 🌎 I'm a Geologist, Remote Sensing Scientist, and GIS Specialist.

 💡 I love sharing advanced knowledge to the general public.

+🌱 I’m currently learning R and QGIS.

 💭 I'm always thinking, always creating.